-The problem with redesigns is that they are something politicians understand.
+The problem with redesigns is that they are something most senior officials can understand.

 They’re projects.
 They’re time limited.
 They can be budgeted.
-Most excitingly, they deliver shiny new web things.
+Most excitingly, they deliver slick new web things.

-And so the cycle goes on… launch website » neglect » redesign! » launch website » neglect » redesign! » launch website » neglect » etc.
+And so the cycle goes on… launch » neglect » redesign! » launch » neglect » redesign! » launch » neglect » etc.

 But it’s worse than that.

-Redesigns divert limited funds away from the skills and resources that could actually improve digital literacy and deliver meaningful public services.
+Redesigns divert limited funds away from the skills and resources that could actually deliver meaningful services and help build digital literacy in public organisations.

 So they’re doubly destructive :(

-In fact, improving content is much more important that design.
+In fact, improving content is much, much more important than design.
 But no-one ever tenders for a web ‘rewrite’.